ChrstphrHll/npc_gen/students/Aryana Velethuil.md

 ---
 # Aryana Velethuil
 ### Description
-- Kenku Wizard from Black Rock
+- Kenku Wizard from Aldercrown Empire
 - 4th year Diplomacy student in Elkenval
 - speckled, Pale Brown eyes, and Red skin
 - Is Clear-headed and Fawning, and has Fun as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes